-- Establish Working Group (ToRs as below), ensuring: - Adequate cross-sectoral participation - Strong links to 'carbon rights, benefit-sharing and tree tenure review' process.
+- Establish Working Group (ToRs as below), ensuring: - Adequate cross-sectoral participation - o Strong links to 'carbon rights, benefit-sharing and tree tenure review' process.

-Candidate Strategy: G: Strengthen local decentralised management of natural resources

-All deforestation and forest degradation takes place at a local level, but decentralised government institutions have little capability or incentive to become involved in local environmental management.
-Although much of the responsibility for forest management lies within the centralised Forestry Commission, local authorities have to deal with issues regarding conflicts over natural resources, local level planning and land use questions, land tenure disputes, and environmental management more generally.
+Candidate Strategy: G: Strengthen local decentralised management of natural resources responsibility for forest management lies within the centralised Forestry Commission, local authorities have to deal with issues regarding conflicts over natural resources, local level planning and land use questions, land tenure disputes, and environmental management more generally.
 The NREG programme includes components on improved local environmental management, and the establishment of environment and NR departments within districts, and their training and capacity building.
 District assemblies are often very concerned about local forest loss and destruction, and the impacts on local farming conditions, opportunities for youth employment (as are traditional authorities & chiefs).
 There is an opportunity to complement the NREG programme, with a focus on local environmental management from the perspective of reducing emissions from D&D. The key elements of this strategy are therefore: